aws-samples/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 </p></details>

 ### 4. Enable Website Hosting

+By default objects in an S3 bucket are available via URLs with the structure http://<Regional-S3-prefix>.amazonaws.com/<bucket-name>/<object-key>.
+In order to serve assets from the root URL (e.g. /index.html), you'll need to enable website hosting on the bucket.
+This will make your objects available at the AWS Region-specific website endpoint of the bucket: <bucket-name>.s3-website-<AWS-region>.amazonaws.com

+You can also use a custom domain for your website.
+For example http://www.wildrydes.com is hosted on S3.
+Setting up a custom domain is not covered in this workshop, but you can find detailed instructions in our [documentation](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html).

+#### High-Level Instructions

 Using the console, enable static website hosting.
 You can do this on the Properties tab after you've selected the bucket.
 Set `index.html` as the index document, and leave the error document blank.
 See the documentation on [configuring a bucket for static website hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html) for more details.